What Are Independent Living Communities?

 We have a bias towards the independent/assisted living model of senior living community instead of independent-only buildings.
 As seniors age, so do their needs.
 While someone may enter a residence without requiring any assistance, there are very few individuals over the age of 85 who do not need some sort of help, especially once they are dependent on a cane or walker.
 The Center for Disease Control reports 81% of injuries in the bathroom for seniors occur because of slips and falls during bathing and showering.
 Living in a building where caregivers are on-call in case of an emergency can greatly enhance the quality of life for both the elder and his or her family.

-Let the experts at Assisted Living Locators of Northeast Florida help you determine what's best for your loved one.
+Let the experts at Assisted Living Locators of Jacksonville Florida help you determine what's best for your loved one.
 Call us for help at no-cost to you.